 – Frank Gehry

-The interior went through a considerable amount of changes on both if its two levels.
+The interior went through a considerable amount of changes on both of its two levels.
 In some places, it was stripped to reveal the framing, exposing the joists and wood studs.
 It was repaired according to the addition, showing both old and new elements.
-This is especially evident when walking through the rooms of the house and passing by both new doors placed by Gehry and older ones originally in the house.
-To open the interior space, he poked glass structures through the exterior of the original house, as seen in the accompanying drawing.
-As a result, a large glass cube appeared lodged between the old and new fabric of the house, flooding the kitchen with light and framing views of the sky and trees above.
+This is especially evident when walking through the house’s rooms and passing by new doors placed by Gehry and older ones originally in the house.
+He poked glass structures through the original house’s exterior to open the interior space, as seen in the accompanying drawing.
+As a result, a large glass cube appeared lodged between the house’s old and new fabric, flooding the kitchen with light and framing views of the sky and trees above.
 Such intruding fragments evoked the disorienting angles of Cubism.

-The entrance is barely discernible amidst the jutting angles of the exterior, which Gehry created from wood, glass, aluminum, and chain-link fencing.
-The apex of the old house peeks out from within this mix of materials, giving the impression that the house is consistently under construction.
+The entrance is barely discernible amidst the exterior’s jutting angles, which Gehry created from wood, glass, aluminum, and chain-link fencing.
+The old house’s apex peeks out from within this mix of materials, giving the impression that the house is consistently under construction.

 When talking about the house’s design, Gehry also references the sense of movement in Dada artist Marcel Duchamp’s Nude Descending a Staircase and the unfinished quality of Abstract Expressionist artist Jackson Pollock’s paintings, which Gehry says look as though the paint was just applied.
 The resulting modest and casual appearance makes the house appear “thrown together,” an effect that required a great deal of work and planning to realize.